When your e-commerce store has taken off and started to see some traction, you might think it’s time to scale.

 Finally, you need to keep track of your inventory.

-Managing an e-commerce store that sells products not only on your own site but on marketplaces too can be a minefield.
+Managing an e-commerce store that sells products not only on your site but on marketplaces too can be a minefield.

 Have you had success scaling to different marketplaces?
 Leave a comment below.